Upbeat earnings lift European shares, China still a drag

 Sentiment was also buoyed around the world by the U.S. Federal Reserve's relatively bright picture of improving labour-market conditions without appearing any more aggressive than expected on the timing of an interest-rate increase.

-However, concerns over China's growth and an emerging-markets slowdown weighed on companies including Anheuser-Busch InBev.
-French carmaker Renault warned of a "significant" slowdown in emerging markets in 2015.
+However, worries over China's growth and an emerging-markets slowdown weighed on companies including Anheuser-Busch InBev , while French carmaker Renault warned of a "significant" slowdown in emerging markets in 2015 even as it profited from a rebound at home.

-Data from Germany, whose economy is the most export-dependent in Europe, showed an unexpected rise in unemployment in July and construction company Saint-Gobain said the outlook for its German business remained "uncertain".
+Data from Germany, whose economy is the most export-dependent in Europe, showed an unexpected rise in unemployment in July and French company Saint-Gobain said the outlook for its German business remained "uncertain".

 "There seems to be certainly more potential in euro zone (earnings) than in the U.S. ...
-But markets with a higher domestic exposure should be more rewarding going forward than those that are internationally exposed," said Julius Baer strategist Christoph Riniker.
+But markets with a higher domestic exposure should be more rewarding going forward than those that are internationally exposed," Julius Baer strategist, Christoph Riniker, said.

 "In a nutshell, we prefer peripheral markets like Italy and Spain to Germany."

-The pan-European FTSEurofirst 300 was up 0.7 percent by the middle of the trading session, while the euro zone's blue-chip Euro STOXX 50 index advanced 0.6 percent.
-The FTSEurofirst is up around 15 percent in 2015.
+The pan-European FTSEurofirst 300 was up 0.1 percent at 0825 GMT, having given up most of its opening gains.
+The FTSE 100 index rose 0.2 percent, helped by promises of spending cuts from Royal Dutch Shell in the face of a commodities sell-off.

-German trains-to-turbines group Siemens beat expectations with its third quarter results, Deutsche Bank reported higher investment banking revenues, while Nokia's operating margin results also beat market expectations.
+The Euro STOXX 50 index was down 0.2 percent, with a 4-percent drop in AB InBev shares offsetting jumps in Nokia and Siemens shares.

-"These are quite solid earnings overall ...
-But it's not that surprising as the euro has gone down so much and the economy has been improving," said Peregrine & Black trader Markus Huber.
+"These are quite solid earnings overall...
+But it's not that surprising as the euro has gone down so much and the economy has been improving," Peregrine & Black trader, Markus Huber, said.

 "China is still not out of the woods."

-JPMorgan strategists said the earnings season, which is about a third of the way through, pointed to a high number of companies beating expectations.
+JPMorgan strategists said the earnings season, which is about one-third of the way through, pointed to a high number of companies beating expectations.

 "The proportion of European companies beating estimates is the highest since we started compiling the data in '09," they wrote in a note to clients.